 The live export of animals for slaughter is a serious animal welfare problem.
 OneKind is calling on the Scottish Government to work with the UK Government & Welsh Government to deliver a ban across the whole of Great Britain at the same time, and as soon as possible.

 The export of live animals for slaughter on continental Europe or North Africa is a huge problem.
-It is mostly commonly associated with campaigns in the South East of England, where most exported animals leave the country.
-Yet Scottish farm animals are traded in this way too.

-What is the problem with live exports?
+What are the welfare issues with live exports?

 What is OneKind doing?

 We’re taking a stand against this horrific trade.
 Our recent highlights include:

 - Supporting Compassion in World Farming’s judicial review of the Scottish Government’s decision to export weeks old calves, who are still dependent on their mother’s milk, without adequate access to food or water.